Requesting financial relief for your mortgage

 - Property address

-Second, we’ll process your request.
+Second, we’ll process your application.

-Once we receive your request, we’ll notify you by email.
+Once we receive your application, we’ll notify you by email.
 If you're eligible, we’ll email you again within 5 to 7 business days, and your deferral period will start with the payment due in 2 or more business days after your submission.

 Lastly, we’ll update your payments.